plfa/plfa.github.io/src/plfa/backmatter/Tips.md

 ## Quickly setting up record skeletons

-"Refine" (`C-c C-r` in Emacs) will set up a skeleton for a record constructor if Agda knows a hole must be a record type.
+"Refine" (`C-c C-r`) will set up a skeleton for a record constructor if Agda knows a hole must be a record type.
 This is useful for e.g. isomorphisms, products, sigmas, or existentials.

 # General tips